nirajpalkar/trade_api/README.md

-## Smallcase Backend Assignment-Portfolio tracking API
+## Backend Trade-Portfolio tracking API
 The aim of this project is to create an API which tracks the trades happening for every security.

 ## Tech stack